SylvanJu/SylvanJu/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name sounds the same as my username.
 I am currently a student majoring in cryptography at Nankai University.
 Cryptography is such an esoteric subject that I've spent a lot of time on the theoretical side of it, so I don't have a lot of interesting projects to share.
 But we can still share what we like here.

 I have explored a bit about Trusted Execution Environments (TEE), but not much.
 Currently, I'm also exploring other areas like privacy computing.
 I'm still in the early stages of learning and progressing, so I don't have much to share yet.
 But you're always welcome to take a look if you're interested.